-In this situation, paying an additional $495 for a replacement EAD does not make much sense.
+In this situation, paying an additional fee for a replacement EAD does not make much sense.

 You Can File a New Form I-765 Application to Replace Your Work Permit

-If there is still a lengthy period of time between your length of work authorization and the time you lose the card, it may be worthwhile to apply for a replacement for your peace of mind, especially if you expect to find new employment during this time.
+If there is still a lengthy period of time between your length of work authorization and the time you lost the card, it could be worthwhile to apply for a replacement for your peace of mind, especially if you expect to find new employment during this time.

 The normal processing time for a replacement EAD is anywhere from three to nine months, depending on which service center handles applications from your area.
 Go to the USCIS Case Processing Times website to get a more accurate estimate of wait times.
-So if your EAD does not expire until April 2019 and you lose your card in December 2017, it would definitely make sense to request a replacement work permit.
+So if your EAD does not expire until April 2022 and you lose your card in December 2020, it would definitely make sense to request a replacement work permit.